TERREMEMBER/znbase/docs/content/v2.0/api/ysql/exprs/_index.md

 showAsideToc: true
 ---

-YugabyteDB Structured Query Language (YSQL) supports all PostgreSQL-compatible built-in functions and operators.
+ZNbaseDB Structured Query Language (YSQL) supports all PostgreSQL-compatible built-in functions and operators.
 The following statements are the currently documented ones.

 | Statement | Description |
 |-----------|-------------|